 Como Garden, Kensington

 What: If you dream of a slice of Italian romance this February, Como Garden’s serene Mediterranean dining room might be the next best thing.
-A little more low-key but no less lovely, Como Garden is a tranquil little spot surrounded by greenery, prints, and warm lighting to emulate the the iconic shores of Lake Como. sip on a special Valentine’s ‘Fall in Love’ cocktail (of amaretto, Bacardi bianco, wild strawberry, lemon and egg white) and share a heart-shaped raspberry panna cotta with your other half.
+A little more low-key but no less lovely, Como Garden is a tranquil little spot surrounded by greenery, prints, and warm lighting to emulate the iconic shores of Lake Como. sip on a special Valentine’s ‘Fall in Love’ cocktail (of amaretto, Bacardi bianco, wild strawberry, lemon and egg white) and share a heart-shaped raspberry panna cotta with your other half.

 Where: 37-45 Kensington High Street, W8 5ED